tgnemecek/core-website/src/collections/pages/learning.md

 ---
 template: ServicePage
-title: CORE Community
+title: CORE Business
-subtitle: Join Balancing Act practitioners from all over the world
+subtitle: Use The Balancing Act's agile, systemic strategy to evolve your company
 explanation:
   text: >-
     **We help businesses implement sustainable change** by using the holistic